IOM is an organisation with a great history and unlimited potential for the future.

 We also made important advances in understanding how asbestos causes disease, leading to the establishment of methods for assessing possible hazard from substitute fibrous materials.

-From early 2005, we became a leading player in Europe into collaborative research related to the safety of nano-sized materials.
-Because of our growing expertise in nanotechnology, SAFENANO was established as a sister company; it was one of the first recognised companies developing the safe use of Nanotechnology.
+From early 2005, we became a leading player in Europe into collaborative research related to the safety of nano-sized materials, developing an leading a series of projects.
+We also established SAFENANO, funded by the UK Government, as the first centre of excellence to support and de-risk emerging industrial applications of nanomaterials.

-In 2019, we celebrate 50 years of IOM we have evolved and changed in many ways but the two founding questions from our original research on lung disease in coal workers can be generalised as;
+In 2019, we celebrated 50 years of IOM.
+We have evolved and changed in many ways but the two founding questions from our original research on lung disease in coal workers can be generalised as;

 - How much and what kinds of exposure cause health effects?